 The fair values of quoted investments in active markets are based on current average market prices.
 If the market for a financial asset is not active (and for unlisted securities), the Bank establishes fair value by using commonly accepted valuation techniques.
-These include the
+These include the use of recent arm's length transactions, net asset value per share, discounted cash flow analysis and other valuation techniques consistent with the specific features of the securities market in Bulgaria.

-The balance sheet value and fair value of the equity instruments in the banking book as of 31 December 2014 are represented in the table below:
+The balance sheet value and fair value of the equity instruments in the banking book as of 31 December 2015 are represented in the table below:

-BGN '000s

 Equity instruments in the banking book Balance sheet value Fair value

 Shares 8 8

-Participations 5,810 5,810
+Participations 14,169 14,169

-Total: 5,818 5,818
+Total: 14,177 14,177